aditya43/aws/README.md

     * Metrics & Logs are separate (For better monitoring).
     * Possibility to override stage variables for Canary.
     * This is `Blue/Green Deployment` with `AWS Lambda & API Gateway`.

+### API Gateway - Mapping Templates
+- `Mapping Templates` can be used to modify request/responses.
+- They allow us to:
+    * Rename parameters.
+    * Modify body content.
+    * Add Headers.
+    * Map JSON to XML for sending to backend or back to client.
+    * Filter poutput results (Remove unnecessary data).
+- `Mapping Templates` use `Velocity Template Language (VTL)`. `VTL` supports `for loops, if statements etc..`